 Civic Collaboration

 The Civic Collaboration Summer is an opportunity for a small group of scholars to engage in a deep dive of a city.
 You explore its identity, grapple with its challenges, and enjoy its strengths.
-Your job is to learn as much as possible about an emerging dilemma that your city is facing, shed new light on the possible options, and contribute to the work being done.
+Your job is to learn as much as possible about an emerging dilemma that your city is facing, shed new light on the possible solutions, and contribute to the work being done.

 Along the way, you’ll begin to understand the complex connections between a city’s economic, cultural, governmental, educational, political, and historical systems—and how leaders create change through them.

 This is not an internship.
-You have a host organization, but every day you’ll decide what you’ll work on and when and where you’ll do it.
+You have a host organization, but every day you decide what you’ll work on and when and where you’ll do it.
 It’s not easy, but the outcome is an unmatched opportunity to stretch your abilities.

 The Challenge